 Step Sheet: Click here to download.

-Racheal McEnaney has had a long and illustrious career in dance including many forms of dance as well as line dancing.
-Besides multiple USWDC World championship achievements, her line dance choreography success has included 24 Crystal Boot awards and her induction into the Line Dance Hall of Fame!
-With so much success and someone who is basically a “household name” in the line dance community, I was happy to see a dance of hers (one of 312 on Copperknob!) on this list of Classics!
+Racheal McEnaney has had a long and illustrious career in dance including many forms of dance besides line dancing.
+In addition to multiple USWDC World championship achievements, her line dance choreography success has included 24 Crystal Boot awards and her induction into the Line Dance Hall of Fame!

 20. Country Girl Shake – Michele Adlam & Maria Hennings Hunt (2011)